MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/teams-integration/teams-meeting-integration.md

 ---
-title: Use Teams meeting integration in Sales Hub
+title: Use Microsoft Teams meeting integration in Sales Hub
 description: Learn how to create and join a Teams meeting from Sales Hub. ms.date: 04/20/2022 ms.topic: article